 That said, I’m usually looking at the cap rate I’ll achieve after I finish renovations and increase the rent, as it's difficult to find cap rates that high without doing significant work to your investment.

-Use the table below to see the typical cap rates for multifamily In A-, B-, and C-class neighborhoods in different cities across the country.
-This table illustrates how cap rates change both by market and by class.
+Use the table below to see the typical cap rates for homes in different cities across the country.
+You can see how cap rates change by market.

 How savvy investors use cap rate for massive returns

 In 2019, my business partner and I stabilized a 12plex we’d recently purchased in St. Louis.
 Over the course of the year, we changed property managers, removed 30% of the tenants who weren’t paying, and did major renovations to both the exterior and interior of the buildings.